AndreasKarageorgos/Anonymous-Chat/README.md

 This tool will help you to generate strong keys.

-The generator automatically replaces the old key.
-Make sure that you have back ups.
+The generator will ask you to input a name.
+If you have already a key with this name it is going to be replaced.

 It is also asking you to set up a password.
 This password it is used to encrypt the key for extra safety.

-# key_loader
+# key loader

-This tool will help you to load a key.
-If the key it is not encrypted it will ask you to set up a password otherwise it will load it as it is.
+Use this tool to load a key.
+If the key ends with .unsafe it is going to ask you to set up a password.
+If it ens with .key it is going to load it as it is.
+If there is already a key with the same name that you are trying to load it is going to be replaced.

-(try to use keys that are generated with the key_generator)

-### the old key is going to be replaced

 # key extractor

-This tool will extract your key, decrypt it and save it as Key.key.unsafe.

-This key can be loaded to key_loader.
+Use this tool to extract a key so you can send it.
+When you extract a key the key gets unencrypted and saved with the ending ".unsafe" .
+If you want to send it online use pgp encyption.